kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 If you can see the file when you request them with a web browse, that means you're ready for the next step.

-> **Note:** Before uploading your apple-app-site-association file to your server, run your JSON through a JSON validator, such as http://www.jsonlint.com.
+> **Note:** Before uploading **apple-app-site-association** file to your server, run your JSON through a JSON validator, such as http://www.jsonlint.com.
 Typing JSON by hand is prone to error.
 Having the slightest mistake in your JSON will mean your universal HTTP links won't work at all and you won't know why.
 Think ahead!

 ### Getting Your App Ready - Part 2